ServiceNow/sncicd-install-app/README.md

 - snowInstallInstance - ServiceNow instance where application will be installed
 - appSysID - Required if app_scope is not specified.
 The sys_id of the application
 - appScope - Required if app_sys_id is not specified.
 The scope name of the application, such as x_aah_custom_app
+- baseAppVersion - Only applicable if Application Customization is active.
+Version of the base application on which to apply the customizations
+- autoUpgradeBaseApp - Only applicable if Application Customization is active and the associated application is a higher version than the currently installed version(Default: false)

 # Contributing